Diary Major John Kevin Lloyd - 1942-1945 - Part 2

 men seen early by RMO and about

-20 marched out to [[?]] under
+20 marched out to drome under

 an Officer & Jap sentry to do full

-days work.
-Martin referred to go
+days work. [[?]] referred to [[?]]

 and was put in guard house.

-A tin of milk to 6 men for breakfast.
+1 tin of milk to 6 men for breakfast.

-Jap [[Coma?]] would have put the above
+Jap Comd would have put the above

 men in local goal but our

-message to them in the field
+message to [[them?]] in the field.

 was fortunately too late.
 Handed